2013/14 English Premier League

-Arsenal's efforts to replace the great David Seaman saw a number of goalkeepers pass through the doors at the club but, in Szczesny, they may have finally found the answer.
+Arsenal's efforts to replace the great David Seaman have seen a number of goalkeepers pass through the doors at the club but, in Szczesny, they may have finally found the answer.

-He had a very successful loan spell at Brentford, which saw Bees manager Andy Scott proclaim: "It has reached the stage where when he lets in a goal we wonder why he hasn't saved it.''
-Back at Arsenal he was in the spotlight and was given his chance in the Carling Cup - keeping a clean sheet against Newcastle United at St James' Park in October 2010.
+A very successful loan spell at Brentford, during which Bees manager Andy Scott proclaimed: "It has reached the stage where when he lets in a goal we wonder why he hasn't saved it,'' saw him thrust into the spotlight and he was given his chance with Arsenal in the Carling Cup -- keeping a clean sheet against Newcastle United at St James' Park in October 2010.

 Strengths: Very brave, he is able to spread his big frame and excels in one-on-ones.
 A confident catcher of the ball, he also has very good reflexes.

 Weaknesses: Kicking has been a real struggle, while he is also guilty of rash decision-making on occasions.

 Career high: Taking over the No. 1 spot at Arsenal at the start of 2011 with some impressive performances.
 He also saved an Antonio Di Natale penalty in Arsenal's crucial UEFA Champions League playoff against Udinese in August 2011.

 Career low: Szczesny was involved in an agonising mix-up with defender Laurent Koscielny as Obafemi Martins pounced to clinch League Cup glory for Birmingham City in 2011.
 He began Poland's Euro 2012 campaign as No.1, but a red card in their first match against Greece ended his tournament prematurely.